ycyaoxdu/ycyaoxdu.github.io/content/about.md

 ## About This Blog

-The original intention of opening this blog is to urge me to systematically sort out what I usually learn and deepen my understanding.
+This blog is used to record some daily learning and collected content.
 Blog content is for learning and communication purposes only.